 What is coronavirus?

-Coronaviruses are a large family of common viruses that can cause illnesses ranging from a common cold to a severe lower respiratory tract infection (like pneumonia).
+Coronaviruses are a large family of common viruses that can cause illnesses ranging from a common cold to a severe lower respiratory tract infection, like pneumonia.

-According to the Centers for Disease Control and Prevention (CDC), those infected with COVID-19 are showing a range of reactions, from few to no symptoms to severe respiratory illness and, in some cases (about 2% of them), it has been fatal, but mostly in elderly people or those with existing chronic health conditions such as heart disease or cancer.
+According to the Centers for Disease Control and Prevention (CDC), those infected with COVID-19 are showing a range of reactions, from few to no symptoms to severe respiratory illness and, in some cases, it has been fatal, but mostly in older adults or those with existing chronic health conditions like heart disease or cancer.

 Here’s what you need to know:

-Cases have been confirmed in the U.S.
+Cases have been confirmed in Pennsylvania

-Like most respiratory viruses, it can be spread person-to-person via respiratory droplets produced when an infected person coughs or sneezes, so it’s important to take traditional, effective measures to protect yourself and others.”
+Like most respiratory viruses, it can be spread person-to-person via respiratory droplets produced when an infected person coughs or sneezes, so it’s important to take the recommended measures to protect yourself and others.

-How to protect yourself against COVID-19
+How to protect yourself from COVID-19

-Like the flu, the best way to protect yourself from COVID-19 is through common prevention measures.
+The best way to protect yourself from COVID-19 is through common prevention measures.
 Here are some tips to keep you and your family safe:

 - Cover your mouth and nose when you cough or sneeze

-What should you do now?
+What else can you do now?